tinelix/retro-popupmenu/README.md

-# Android-NewPopupMenu
+# Retro PopupMenu
-Android-NewPopupMenu is an android library to create popup menu with GoogleMusic app-like style.
+Retro PopupMenu is an Android library to create popup menu with GoogleMusic app-like style.

 ## Requirements
-Tested with APIv4
+Android 1.6+ (APIv4 or higher)

 ## How To Use
 This repo includes a sample project.